sdasara95/InsightDE/README.md

 Presidio,Texas,2403,US-Mexico Border,02/01/2019 12:00:00 AM,Pedestrians,15272,POINT (-104.37167 29.56056)
 Eagle Pass,Texas,2303,US-Mexico Border,01/01/2019 12:00:00 AM,Pedestrians,56810,POINT (-100.49917 28.70889)
 ```
 For this challenge, we want to you to calculate the total number of times vehicles, equipment, passengers and pedestrians cross the U.S.-Canadian and U.S.-Mexican borders each month.
-We also want to know the running monthly average of total number of crossings for that type of crossing i.e. 'measure' and 'border'.
+We also want to know the running monthly average of total number of crossings for that type of crossing i.e. `measure` and `border`.
 For example, the output will be the following for the above file.
 ```
 Border,Date,Measure,Value,Average
 US-Mexico Border,03/01/2019 12:00:00 AM,Pedestrians,346158,114487